 ...People With Bad Hygiene and Major Health Issues.
 If someone is dirty or smells bad, you’re in for a few very uncomfortable hours.
 Additionally, if someone is severely overweight, it can be more difficult to get them into the right position on your massage table.
 You’ll also need to keep in mind associated health problems that could make your tattoos not heal on their skin as well.

 ...Are Clearly On Drugs.
 It hinders communication, which makes it hard to get a clear design description or get a deposit.
-Plus they can get aggressive, they move a lot, and they’re almost guaranteed to regret any tattoo you give them.
+Plus they can get aggressive, they move a lot, and they’re almost guaranteed to regret any body art tattoo you give them.

 ...Are On Their Phone.
 I have no issues with people zoning out and watching movies or scrolling through social media.
 But if you’ve got someone trying to post every second of the tattoo, they end up moving around trying to get a good angle, which makes it harder to tattoo.

 In this case, I mean getting clients who value my work, who I like to be around, and who like to get my favorite styles of tattoos.
 While at a street shop you don’t always know what’s about to walk in, as you grow in your career, certain decisions you make will determine what type of clients you get: